gabriel-alves-p/l-atelier-eden/README.md

 > - As a developer, I hope to have exceeded my client's expectations.
 > - As a developer, I hope to have created an aesthetically pleasing website.
-> - As a developer, I hope to have learned more about my code writting skills and improve upon the mistakes made.
+> - As a developer, I hope to have learned more about my code writing skills and improve upon the mistakes made.
 > - As a developer, I hope to have learned how to write cleaner code and implement such skill onto my next project.
 > - As a developer, I hope to have learned more about myself and how to persevere upon encountering bugs in my code.

 #### Website Owner Goals

-> - As an owner, I want to easily express the luxiouriousness in the experience offered by my business.
+> - As an owner, I want to easily express the luxuriousness in the experience offered by my business.
 > - As an owner, I want to make sure the user finds the website easy to read and intuitive.
 > - As an owner, I want to showcase pictures of my restaurant and the food so customers may be drawn in.
 > - As an owner, I want to make the booking action as easy and intuitive as possible, with as little information to be filled out as necessary for a successful booking.
-> - As an owner, I want to have our contact information and opening hours displayed so new customers have option to get in touch with us would they choose to do so.
+> - As an owner, I want to have our contact information and opening hours displayed so new customers have the option to get in touch with us would they choose to do so.
 > - As an owner, I want to ultimately generate more business by means of a booking system.
-> - As an owner, I want to provide potential job applicants with enough information about the website to help them decide wether the job would suit them or not.
+> - As an owner, I want to provide potential job applicants with enough information about the website to help them decide whether the job would suit them or not.

 ### Design Choices

 #### Strategy Plane

-The website's ultimate goal is to advertise their work, accquire new customers and generate profit by means of showcasing the high standards in which the restaurant opperates to and how much care goes into producing such experiences for the customers.
+The website's ultimate goal is to advertise their work, acquire new customers and generate profit by means of showcasing the high standards in which the restaurant operates to and how much care goes into producing such experiences for the customers.
 The target audience are adults aged 20 years and over whom are interested in fine-dining.

 #### Scope Plane